 Basil is the “king of herbs,” a plant that has been used in both food and for medicinal purposes for thousands of years.
-It’s rich and varied flavors and delightful smell have continued to make it a popular garden and potted plant.
+Its rich and varied flavors and delightful smell have continued to make it a popular garden and potted plant.
 Of the many varieties you can choose for your garden, bush basil plants are compact and showy and have smaller leaves than sweet basil with a concentrated punch of flavor.

 What is Bush Basil?

 Basil comes in so many varieties that it can be hard to choose just one or two for a limited space.
 Sweet basil (Ocimum basilicum) is fairly common, a tall herb with large, glossy green leaves.
-Bush basil (Ocimum minimum), sometimes called dwarf basil, only grows to about six inches tall (15 cm.) and is compact and bushy with smaller leaves.
+Bush basil (Ocimum minimum), sometimes called dwarf basil, only grows to about 6 inches tall (15 cm.) and is compact and bushy with smaller leaves.
 While both are annual plants, bush basil may survive the winter in milder climates.

 Growing Bush Basil in the Garden or Containers

 Bush basil care is simple, making this tasty and fragrant plant easy to grow even for those without a green thumb.
-Because it’s shrub-like, compact, and bushy, growing bush basil in a pot is a great choice.
+Since it’s shrub-like, compact, and bushy, growing bush basil in a pot is a great choice.
 It can even be used to create a low hedge in a garden.
-It will grow well and easily whether you choose a container or you put it right in the ground.
+It will grow well and easily whether you choose a container, or you put it right in the ground.